kognise/obsidian-aviation/FAR/Volume 3/I Airports/0150 Airport noise compatibility planning.md

 \(b\) Does not impose undue burden on interstate and foreign commerce;

-\(c\) Provides for revision in accordance with §150.23 of this part.
+\(c\) Provides for revision in accordance with [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.23   Noise compatibility programs.|§150.23]] of this part.

 \(d\) Is not unjustly discriminatory.